This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Linwood Fabric | Small Prints III | Smoked | Gherkin

 Native greens – spruce, moss or olive – never go out of vogue when it comes to interior design trends.
 The reason?
 They act as a bridge between outside and inside, bringing nature indoors and boosting our sense of well being.
-Pattern is where it’s at when it comes to this colour group in Autumn 24.
+Pattern is where it’s at when it comes to this colour group this season.
 Stripes, ginghams and geometrics in slubby linens function well in practical spaces like kitchens and breakfast areas, while the latest Indiennes combined with small prints appeal in living and garden rooms.
 Choose chalk paints, glazed ceramics and playful fringing as your autumn decor texture touchpoints.

 Basket